Stacey-bee/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 File 101-print_number.c includes a function that prints an integer.
 FIle 102-magic.c includes a program that adds one line to the code so that it prints a[2] = 98.
 File 103-infinite_add.c includes a function that adds two numbers.
+File 104-print_buffer.c includes a function that prints a buffer.